Formula Investment Plans

 Conclusion

-The success of these plans will depend on the plan details and the investment horizon, where greater success is more likely with a longer investment horizon, especially for a portfolio of risky assets.
+The success of these plans depends on the plan details and the investment horizon, where greater success is more likely with a longer investment horizon, especially for a portfolio of risky assets.